 - Go to Confession.
 The consistency with which you go to confession is often up to the individual and their sins, but a general rule of thumb is to attend as often as you can without giving into scrupulosity.
 Timmerie recommends going at least monthly, and a very common frequency is to go to confession bi-weekly.
 However, if you are in the state of mortal sin, go to confession as soon as possible.
 Many people don’t go to confession because they aren’t even aware of their sins.
 But that’s why we have the examination of conscience.
 And the longer we wait to go to confession, the more difficult it becomes: we get anxious, we feel more guilty about the things we’ve done, we get nervous, and sometimes, we just forget our sins.
 So go to confession, and don’t stop going.

-- Go to daily Mass as often as you’re able to.
+- Go to Mass as often as you’re able to, daily if possible.
 It may not be convenient to find time before work or during the workday to put down what you’re doing and go to Mass, but it will always benefit you.
 Daily Mass is often only 25-30 minutes and if that requires you to take a shorter lunch or wake up a little earlier, it’s worth it!
 You’re making a sacrifice, which gives you grace, and you get to receive the Holy Eucharist, every day if you wish!

 - Read Sacred Scripture.
 You’ll often hear opponents of Catholic teaching attempt to use scripture to tear down its legitimacy, but it is very rarely the case that they have read the Bible in its entirety.
 Simply by being Catholic, you will run into faith-based obstacles in your life.
 It pays to be well-educated and well-formed in scripture.
 Timmerie encourages people to read scripture daily, however much they can.
 Sometimes you can read a chapter, and other times you can read a verse or two.
 She recommends starting with the gospels.
 They’re much easier to digest and many of us are familiar with the contents already.
 Then move on to Acts, Revelation, and the Old Testament.